TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 16/Revelation 16.11.md

 ---

-and they blasphemed the God of heaven because of their pains and their sores; and they repented not of their works.
+and they blasphemed the God of heaven because of their pains and their sores.
+They didn't repent of their works.